jkc909/food-genie/README.md

 # Food Genie

-### What
+### What is it?

-Weekly meal planning app, built with Rails and React
+Weekly meal planning app to help manage and automate nourishment decisions, built with Rails, React and Python.

-### Why
-* My spouse and I need a good way to organize our recipes, plan our weekly meals, and track nutrition in one app.
-* Javascript is fun :D
+*in early development*

+### What does it do?

+Users have a pool of recipes, and they can drag and drop recipes into a weekly meal planner.
+The app tracks daily calories, spending, and time spent cooking.
+In addition to tracking these metrics, the app will also generate a shopping list for the week.

+Recipes are populated by third-party APIs, web scrapers, and user input.

-### Note:
+### Why?

-Still in very early development, more details to come
+Personal enrichment.
+Also, this has a practical use in my daily life.